Xilinx/VVAS/main/source/docs/Embedded/smart_model_select.rst

 .. note::

         If performance mode is enabled, then the sink type should always be ``fakesink``.
-Otherwise pipeline will not execute.
+Otherwise, pipeline will not execute.

         If performance mode is enabled, there will be 4 ML pipelines executed simultaneously feeding DPU from multiple threads.
 This results in improved performance compared to when using DPU from single thread.